faasm/faasm/README.md

 # Usage

-## Invoking Functions
+## Functions

 Each function is associated with a user and has a function name.
 It will have two URLs:

 - Synchronous - `<faasm_host>/f/<user>/<function>/`
 - Asynchronous - `<faasm_host>/fa/<user>/<function>/`

 By `POST`ing to these URLs we can invoke the function.
+POSTed data forms the input data for the function call.

-For example with the faasm endpoint at `localhost:8080`, to test the `echo` function owned by user `simon` we can run:
+For example, with the faasm endpoint at `localhost:8080`, the `echo` function owned by `simon` can be run with:

 ```
 curl -X POST http://localhost:8080/f/simon/echo -d "hello faasm"
 ```

-We should then see a response containing our input data (i.e. `hello faasm`).
+This function just returns its input so should give a response containing our input data (i.e. `hello faasm`).
+The code can be found in `func/function_echo.c`.

 ## Writing Functions

-The function API is a little verbose as it passes a number of pointers around to handle memory management.
-A convenience header is provided in this repo at `include/faasm/faasm.h`.
+The function API passes a number of pointers to functions to allocate memory regions.
+A convenience header is provided in at `include/faasm/faasm.h`.
 If compiling with Emscripten, your functions will look something like this:

 ```
 #include "faasm.h"